 Although the employees "thoroughly analyz[e] complex customer loan applications and determin[e] borrower creditworthiness in order to ultimately decide whether [the Bank] will accept the requested loan," they do not, themselves, determine how much risk the Bank should take on.
 Instead, they simply apply the guidelines to determine whether the proposed loan will fall within the range of risk the Bank has already determined it is willing to take.
 If, after applying these guidelines, an underwriter approves the loan, other Bank employees are responsible for finalizing and funding the loan.
 The underwriters’ duties, the Court found, were not related to the management or general business operations of the Bank or its customers:

 "… where a bank sells mortgage loans and resells the funded loans on the secondary market as a primary font of business, mortgage underwriters who implement guidelines designed by corporate management, and who must ask permission when deviating from protocol, are most accurately considered employees responsible for production, not administrators who manage, guide, and administer the business."

-The Ninth Circuit also rejected the district court’s finding that the underwriters were exempt because they exercised a “quality control” function for the Bank, noting that “to permit the administrative exemption of an assembly line worker who checks whether a particular part was assembled properly – simply because that role bears a resemblance to quality control – would run counter to the essence of the FLSA.”
+The 9th Circuit also rejected the district court’s finding that the underwriters were exempt because they exercised a "quality control" function for the Bank, noting that "to permit the administrative exemption of an assembly line worker who checks whether a particular part was assembled properly – simply because that role bears a resemblance to quality control – would run counter to the essence of the FLSA."

-In light of McKeen-Chaplin, employers of mortgage underwriters in the Ninth Circuit should carefully review the job descriptions and actual job duties of these employees to determine whether, given the Court’s analysis, they are properly classified for FLSA purposes.
+In light of McKeen-Chaplin, employers of mortgage underwriters in the 9th Circuit should carefully review the job descriptions and actual job duties of these employees to determine whether, given the Court’s analysis, they are properly classified for FLSA purposes.
 Given the potential complexity of this issue, as well as the stakes, legal counsel should be consulted for appropriate guidance.